-A child or young person is defined as having special educational needs and disability (SEND) if they have a learning difficulty or disability that calls for specific, special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they:
+A pupil has SEND if they have a learning difficulty or disability that requires special educational provision to be made for them.
+They have a learning difficulty or disability if they have:

-- a) have a significantly greater difficulty in learning than the majority of others of the same age; or - b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.
-(SEND Code of Practice, 2014)
+- A significantly greater difficulty in learning than most others of the same age, or - A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.